Miserlou/live_json/README.md

 // "bar"
 ```

+Also dispatches a `doc_name + "_assigned"` event.

 #### Append

 Append data to a list in the JS context without tracking.
-Will create the list if it doesn't exist.
+Will create the list if it doesn't global exist.

 ```elixir
 {:noreply,